Kingdom of Fife

 • Whey Pat Tavern 1 Bridge Street St Andrews KY16 9EX Telephone(01334) 477740

-The original birth place of the kingdom of Fife branch of Camra.
-A Busy corner pub adjacent to the historic west port and convenient for the bus station, which is popular with the usual mix of locals, tourists, students and golfers, which can be found in this busy university town.
+The original birth place of the Kingdom of Fife branch of Camra, A Busy corner pub adjacent to the historic West Port and convenient for the bus station, which is popular with the usual mix of locals, tourists, students and golfers.
 This two levelled building has a busy public bar at the front, with a spacious lounge to the rear.

 • Strathkinness